chandanjade/TWDevBootcamp/parking/README.md

 As a Security Personal
 I want to get notified when Parking Lot is full
 So that I can rearrange security

+## Story 5
+As a parking lot Owner
+I want to know when the parking lot has space again
+So that I can take away the Parking Full sign